 Many of the buildings and monuments in the centre of Rome are emblazoned with the coats of arms of some of the many popes who ruled the Eternal City for centuries until 1871, when it became the capital of the Kingdom of Italy.

 A papal coat of arms is easily identifiable, as the escutcheon of the pope's family will be surmounted by the papal tiara and the keys of St. Peter.
-A pope whose family did not have a coat of arms would have assumed one upon becoming a bishop.
+A pope who came from a family without a coat of arms would have assumed one upon becoming a bishop.

 Many popes were great patrons of art and architecture and, as a consequence, their coats of arms proliferated throughout the city.
 A good example is Pope Urban VIII (r.
 1623-44), who belonged to the Barberini family.
 The family's coat of arms is made up of three bees and the Barberini bees can be seen buzzing about all over Rome.